 We highly recommend follow-up online coaching sessions in order to master the new tools, rules and understandings you acquired during your intensive retreat.

-Just like weekly lessons in sports, music, language or any other skill will enable mastery, weekly coaching sessions will enable you to practice and integrate relationship skills into your daily life.
+Just like weekly coaching lessons in sports, music, language or any other skill will enable mastery, weekly couples coaching sessions will enable you to practice and integrate relationship skills into your daily life.

 Traditional couples therapy is also weekly, but is usually focused on putting out the “fire-of-the-week” which often limits its effectiveness.
 In our tool-based coaching approach, we coach you to master your tools and rules to work though issues and stay on track.

 Hazal Selçuk — Couples Retreat & Follow-Up Coach